capsa-gg/capsa-documentation/docs/getting-started/web-stack-installation/linux.md

 We can use certbot to automatically generate a free TLS certificate.

 :::info Make sure your domain is configured
 This step requires your server IP to be set as A-records for the desired domain names.
-Without this, no TLS certificates can be reacted
+Without this, no TLS certificates can be validated.
 :::

 Install the required packages with